 - 1. Responsible business practices in accordance with the United Nations Global Compact Principles for Business. - 2.
-Minimum environmental and /or social standards achieved through the exclusion of business activities that the Investment Manager has deemed to be harmful to the environment and society respectively. - 3.
-Active consideration of environmental and/or social issues through proxy voting applied in line with the Investment Manager's ESG Principles and Guidelines document website link detailed below.
+Minimum environmental and social standards achieved through the exclusion of business activities that the Investment Manager has deemed to be harmful to the environment and society respectively. - 3.
+Active consideration of environmental and/or social issues through proxy voting applied in line with the Investment Manager's Stewardship Principles and Guidelines website link detailed below. - 4.
+Positive contribution towards long-term interests of all stakeholders and broader society.